MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

    :::image type="content" source="../media/adfs-logon-advanced-hunting.png" alt-text="Screenshot of the results of an AD FS logon advanced hunting query." lightbox="../media/adfs-logon-advanced-hunting.png":::

-## Post-installation steps for AD FS servers
+## Post-installation steps for AD FS/ AD CS servers

-Installing the sensor on an AD FS server automatically selects the closest domain controller.
+Installing the sensor on an AD FS/ AD CS server automatically selects the closest domain controller.
 Use the following steps to check or modify the selected domain controller.

 1. In [Microsoft 365 Defender](https://security.microsoft.com), go to **Settings**  > **Identities** > **Sensors** to view all of your Defender for Identity sensors.

-1. Locate and select the sensor you installed on an AD FS server.
+1. Locate and select the sensor you installed on an AD FS/ AD CS server.

 1. In the pane that opens, in the **Domain Controller (FQDN)** field, enter the FQDN of the resolver domain controllers.
 Select the plus icon **(+)**, and then select **Save**.
 For example:

     ![Defender for Identity configure AD FS sensor resolver](../media/sensor-config-adfs-resolver.png)

-Initializing the sensor may take a couple of minutes, at which time the AD FS sensor service status should change from **stopped** to **running**.
+Initializing the sensor may take a couple of minutes, at which time the AD FS/ AD CS sensor service status should change from **stopped** to **running**.